signalbean/Transfer/README.md

 Any contributions, bugs, or feedback are welcome!
 Feel free to open an issue or PR.
+To get started, look at the `CONTRIBUTING.md` file

 ## License
 this repo is Licensed under the MIT license.